Introduce the ZendHQ JobQueue

 The ZendPHP PHP extension includes a JobQueue to schedule jobs, defer jobs, and to run recurring processes in PHP applications.
-ZendHQ can schedule jobs for both PHP and non-PHP workers, and it can use either the command line interface or HTTP calls.
+ZendHQ can schedule jobs for both PHP and non-PHP workers, and it can use either the command-line interface (CLI) or HTTP calls.

 Consider the following scenarios: